 A week before the exhibition start, we began putting physical TVs, fake rocks, artificial vines and grass, and the fabricated controller in our exhibition space at Java Studios.
 The platform that the controller sits on is custom fabricated in wood and painted in white.
 We produced a poster that adheres to the wall of the exhibit and projected the environment continuously behind the physical TVs.
 For the opening we invited artists, designers, and friends, who visited the gallery on and off for two weeks.
 Audiences were amazed by the vastness of the terrain and interaction with physical and virtual TVs.
 Most can understand the environment as it stands in relation to our virtual world, and they also found the TV images and movements of the camera increasingly disturbing.
 They also felt a sense of peace with the forest, as if it’s not quite present, and not quite past.
 As a commentary on digital technology, they told us that the TVs are just as life in this state of society appear to be, increasingly disrupted by social media and technology, yet finding balance with it, much like the way a rain forest heals itself regardless of what species or technologies pervade it.

-This work was exhibited at Brooklyn’s Java Studios in 2018.
+This work was exhibited at Brooklyn’s Java Studios in 2018, and at CICA Museum in Korea in 2020.
 Here’s the demo video.